Understanding the CCTV Drain Inspection Report: A Guide for Homeowners

 Video Footage

-This video section shows footage filmed during the inspection.
-It shows an inside view of the drainage pipe.
-It reveals if there are any issues such as tree roots infiltrating your pipes, cracks in your pipe, or blockages caused by the accumulation of foreign objects such as grease or even toys thrown in toilets, which got stuck in pipes, etc.,
+This section includes video footage captured during the inspection.
+The video footage shows the inside of your drainage pipes.
+It highlights if there’s any issues like tree roots infiltrating your pipes, crack on your drain, or blockages caused by foreign object build-up including grease or even toys thrown into toilets and stuck in pipes, etc.,

 Written analysis

-Some reports might include written recommendations for repair and maintenance in the event of a serious problem found inside your pipeworks
+Some reports might include written instructions for repair and maintenance in the event of a serious problem is discovered within your pipework

 | Contents | |